orisai/scheduler/docs/README.md

 $scheduler->run();
 ```

-Configure crontab to run your script each minute
+Configure crontab to run the script each minute:

 ```
 * * * * * cd path/to/project && php bin/scheduler.php >> /dev/null 2>&1